 1. May suspend the trading of any security in recognized stock exchange; restrain persons from accessing the securities market

-3. Suspend any office-bearer of any stock exchange or self- regulatory organization from holding such a position;
+3. Suspend any office-bearer of any stock exchange or self-regulatory organization from holding such a position;

 4. Impound and retain the proceeds or securities in respect of any transaction which is under investigation;

-5. Attach bank account/s or any transactions entered therein if such proceeds involved in a violation of the act and regulations made thereunder ( Attachment is subject to the approval of the order by a first-class Judicial Magistrate).
+5. Attach bank account/s or any transactions entered therein if such proceeds are involved in a violation of the act and regulations made thereunder ( Attachment is subject to the approval of the order by a first-class Judicial Magistrate).

 The other important roles of SEBI are:

-To promote and regulate self-regulatory organizations, To prohibit fraudulent and unfair trade practices relating to securities markets, To promote investors ‘education and training of intermediaries of securities markets, To prohibit insider trading in securities, To conducting research for efficient working and development of securities market, etc. are the other important functions of SEBI.
+To promote and regulate self-regulatory organizations, To prohibit fraudulent and unfair trade practices relating to securities markets, To promote investors ‘education and training of intermediaries of securities markets, To prohibit insider trading in securities, To conduct research for efficient working and development of securities market, etc. are the other important functions of SEBI.

 Appellate Authority: